CarmineCodes/sftp-script-for-offsite-backup/README.md

 ### Setting up the script

-In a directory of your choice (mine is in the /home/your user directory) make a file and name is
+In a directory of your choice (mine is in the /home/your user directory) make a file and name it backup.sh

+when using the below script, make sure to fill in your information for SOURCE_DIR, SFTP_USER, SFTP_HOST, SFTP_PORT, SSH_PRIVATE_KEY, DEST_DIR,

     #!/bin/bash